ShakDamj/shakiradamji.com/src/pages/blog/2022-07-04-generate-html-pages-from-markdown-with-deno.md

 ---
 published: 2022-07-04
 title:
-  en: Generate HTML pages from Markdown with Deno
+  en: Generate HTML pages from TSX with Deno
-  es: Generar páginas HTML desde Markdown con Deno
+  es: Generar páginas HTML desde TSX con Deno
 ---

 I've been working on a new version of this site with a clear idea: